+7 (707) 051 22 20

 92%achieve results

-Structured approach and alternative communication — based on an individual program.
+Structured approach and alternative communication — according to an individual program.

 Session formats